apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 ##### Example : administrative access

-In the default authorization model full administrative access can be configured for arbitrary principals.
+In the default authorization model full access to the repository can be configured for selected user or group principals.
+(see [Configuration Parameters](../permission/default.html#configuration) for the default permission evaluation).
-So, don't assume that there is a group 'administrators' and that its members have full access.
+If you wish to determine if a given subject has full access, don't assume that there is a group 'administrators' and that its members have full access.

 #### Stick with group principals